New Zealand 1993 "Dinosaurs"

 The New Zealand sauropod was much smaller than Apatosaurus - probably about the size of a large elephant.

-It relates to an animal that was about eight metres in length.
+It came from an animal that was about eight metres in length.

 In 2009 some footprints of sauropods, thought to be about 70 million years old, were discovered in the north-west Nelson region.
 The discovery of the first dinosaur footprints ever found in New Zealand and the first evidence of dinosaurs in the South Island has amazed scientists around the world.